scalinglogic/eks-vpc-proxy/README.md

 ### 4. Making the EKS Cluster API endpoint private

 Cloudformation does not allow us to create the EKS cluster with a private API endpoint, but defaults to a public API endpoint.
-For our purposes, we want this endpoint to be private, which can be done manually.
+For our purposes, we want this endpoint to be private.
+This can be done manually through the AWS console.

-In the AWS console, navigate to EKS/Clusters and select the EKSdemo cluster that we have just created.
+Navigate to EKS/Clusters and select the EKSdemo cluster that we have just created.

 ![EKS demo Cluser](images/EKSdemoCluser.png)